radareorg/r2ghidra/README.md

 the architectures that should supported by the decompiler.
 This is however set up automatically when using the r2pm package or installing as shown below.

-## Building for Windows
+## Installation

+Most users will just use `r2pm -ci r2ghidra` to build or update the plugin for the version of r2

+### Windows Binary installation

 First, make sure you have the latest version of radare2 for Windows, which can be found as a binary package [in the releases](https://github.com/radareorg/radare2/releases).

-Then run the following command from the radare2/bin/ directory:
+Then run the following command from the radare2/bin/ directory to find out the `R2_USER_PLUGINS` path:

 ```
 $ r2 -hh
 ```

-Take note of the  `R2_USER_PLUGINS` path that is displayed.
-If this path does not actually exist on your system, create it.
-Now, go to the [r2ghidra latest releases](https://github.com/radareorg/r2ghidra/releases) and download the Windows binary package, which contains 3 dll files.
-Copy these dll files to the R2_USER_PLUGINS directory.
+Now, download the [latest r2ghidra release](https://github.com/radareorg/r2ghidra/releases) for Windows and copy the `dll file in the `R2_USER_PLUGINS` directory.

 You should now be able to do `pdg` while in radare2 to invoke the r2ghidra decompile command.

 ## Building

-r2ghidra can be built with `meson`, `cmake` or `acr`.
-All the 3 build systems are maintained in sync and aims to provide to the packagers and users the choice to use whatever fits better for their needs.
+r2ghidra can be built with `meson/ninja` and `acr/make`.
+Both build systems are maintained, feel free to pick the one you feel more comfortable with.

-### Building with ACR/Make
+### ACR/Make

 The procedure is like the standard autoconf: